ewypych/hcl-edge-generator/README.md

 Files can have another names (you can specify them with the script arguments), but must have the following fieldnames and order:

 **DNAT CSV**
-Edge_Name, External_IP, Port, Internal_IP
+Edge_Name, External_IP, Port, Internal_IP, Translated Port

-*Please note that now there is no option to choose different source and destination port.
-If Terraform have this possibility, script will be adjusted to it.*

 **SNAT CSV**
 Edge_Name, External_IP, Internal_IP